poroping/terraform-provider-fortios/docs/data-sources/system_global.md

 The following attributes are exported:

 * `admin_concurrent` - Enable/disable concurrent administrator logins.
-(Use policy-auth-concurrent for firewall authenticated users.)
+Use policy-auth-concurrent for firewall authenticated users.
-* `admin_console_timeout` - Console login timeout that overrides the admintimeout value.
-(15 - 300 seconds) (15 seconds to 5 minutes).
-0 the default, disables this timeout.
+* `admin_console_timeout` - Console login timeout that overrides the admin timeout value (15 - 300 seconds, default = 0, which disables the timeout).
 * `admin_forticloud_sso_login` - Enable/disable FortiCloud admin login via SSO.
 * `admin_hsts_max_age` - HTTPS Strict-Transport-Security header max-age in seconds.
 A value of 0 will reset any HSTS records in the browser.When admin-https-redirect is disabled the header max-age will be 0.
 * `admin_https_pki_required` - Enable/disable admin login method.
 Enable to force administrators to provide a valid certificate to log in if PKI is enabled.
 Disable to allow administrators to log in with a certificate or password.